redBorder/newrelic_rb_plugin/README.md

 ---
 The installation process consists on:

-1. Create a free account in NewRelic
+1. Create a free account in New Relic
 2. Copy your License Key (you can find it in your account settings)
 3. Clone this repo: